Christiane Linster: Professional career and research

 Linster focuses largely on research for most of her professional career, although she has aided in the instruction of a few courses and labs at multiple universities.
 While working at ESPCI, she had a hand in publishing many articles that focused on pheromone recognition based on relative concentrations of major and minor molecular components in the pheromones themselves.

 From 1995 to 2000, while Linster held the post-doctoral position with Michael Hasselmo at Harvard University, and broadened her research into the computational roles of neuromodulation.
 She also began seeking out a possible physiological pathway for the proposed regulation of neural activity in the horizontal limb of the diagonal band of Broca (HDB) by activity in the olfactory bulb or cerebral cortex of the brain.

 Most of Linster's work has been undertaken since she was named an assistant professor (and later professor) of the Department for Neurobiology and Behavior at Cornell University in 2000.
 She has continued to contribute to multiple scientific articles and is still making advances in research into how various neuromodulators affect olfactory information.

 Linster's recent research has shown that neuromodulators such as acetylcholine and norepinephrine, the two main neuromodulators for olfactory sensory processing in the adult main olfactory bulb (OB), aid in discrimination between chemically similar odorants in cannulated rats.
 The rats showed a reduction in spontaneous discrimination between similar odors when nicotinic acetylcholine receptors were blocked, and they showed a significant enhancement in spontaneous discrimination when the efficacy of cholinergic inputs was increased by unblocking these receptors.
 However, when the rats were observed during reward-motivated odor-discrimination tasks, the difference in cholinergic uptake by nicotinic receptors produced no significant behavioral changes.
 Linster's findings show that the OB is a highly plastic structure that is directly modulated by olfactory experience and the perception of odors.
 This plasticity of the OB in turn leads to behavioral changes based on how an odor is processed and paired with reward associations.
 Linster took these studies further by examining how neural mechanisms such as these play a role in habituation and olfactory memory based on different periods of exposure to odors.

 Personal life

 Linster married Thomas A. "Thom" Cleland, Associate Professor of Psychology at Cornell University, on October 3, 1998.
-They have four daughters named Linsey, Haley, Jasmine and Anna, and live in the small village of Freeville, New York.
+They have five daughters named Linsey, Haley, Jasmine, Anna and Delma, and live in the small village of Freeville, New York.

 Linster and Cleland share a common interest in the olfactory system, and as a result publish many articles together covering everything from the importance of computation and predictive models in olfaction to their findings related to memory and behavior based on cholinergic neuromodulation in the olfactory bulb.